Director Disqualification banner

 Director Disqualification Process - Contesting Proceedings

-This is the most expensive option for a director but sometimes is unavoidable if the director does not agree with the Insolvency Service’s case.
-Usually the dispute is about whether the director should be disqualified at all, but sometimes the dispute is about some of the more serious allegations of unfit conduct which the director denies, or the length of disqualification that the Insolvency Service is seeking.
+This is the most expensive option for a director, but sometimes it is unavoidable if the director does not agree with the Insolvency Service’s case.
+Usually, the dispute is about whether the director should be disqualified at all, but sometimes the dispute is about some of the more serious allegations of unfit conduct, which the director denies, or the length of disqualification that the Insolvency Service is seeking.

-The Insolvency service has 3 years from the date of administration or liquidation to bring disqualification proceedings under section 6 Company Directors Disqualification Act 1986.
+The Insolvency Service has 3 years from the date of administration or liquidation to bring disqualification proceedings under section 6 of the Company Directors Disqualification Act 1986.
 However, this time limit can be illusory as it is often possible for the Insolvency Service to take similar proceedings under section 8 instead.

-The Insolvency Service does not publish statistics on the number of disqualification cases that are issued in court but which are subsequently discontinued or lost at trial.
+The Insolvency Service does not publish statistics on the number of disqualification cases issued in court that are subsequently discontinued or lost at trial.
 A FOI request in 2010 led to the Insolvency Service publishing statistics that indicated around 15% of contested proceedings were withdrawn or lost at trial.

 It is always possible for the director to offer a disqualification undertaking at any point up to and including the trial.